DART rail: Starter system

 After years of scandals involving finances, delays in construction of the rail system, a failed bond election, and nine pull-out votes (two of which were successful), October 1990 was a turning point for the agency, when DART first broke ground on its light rail system.
 The first sections of track were laid in July 1993.
 In June 1996, the light rail system began service on time and on budget inaugurating the first light rail system in Texas.
 Commuter rail service to Irving began in December, after some delays.

-To the surprise of critics, the new light rail system was embraced by Dallasites, with ridership exceeding expectations.
+To the surprise of critics, Dallasites embraced the new light rail system, with ridership exceeding expectations.
 The suburbs' confidence in DART was also expressed at the ballot box: four cities held highly publicized pullout elections in 1996 (with the financial assistance of Dallas Cowboys owner Jerry Jones who wanted DART's half-cent sales tax revenue for Texas Stadium in Irving, the Cowboys' home at the time), but all four voted to remain in DART (three of them by margins of more than two-to-one).

-The 20 mi starter system opened on June 14, 1996, comprising the from the Westmoreland Road in West Oak Cliff through downtown Dallas to Pearl Street, and the from Pearl Street to Morrell Station and Illinois Avenue.
+The starter system of 20 mi opened on June 14, 1996, comprising the from Westmoreland Road in West Oak Cliff through downtown Dallas to Pearl Street and the from Pearl Street to Morrell Station and Illinois Avenue.

-The next stage of the starter line opened on January 10, 1997 when the was extended from Pearl Station to Park Lane Station.
-It includes the tunnel from Pearl Street to Mockingbird Lane, the latter being the site of Dallas's first modern transit village.
+The next stage of the starter line opened on January 10, 1997, when DART extended the from Pearl to Park Lane Station, including the tunnel to Mockingbird Lane, the latter being the site of Dallas's first modern transit village.
 The northern terminus of the remained Pearl Station at that time.

-The starter line was completed when the was extended from Illinois Station to Ledbetter Drive.
-This came on May 31, 1997, nearly one year after the first part of the starter system opened.
+The starter line was completed upon the extension of the from Illinois Station to Ledbetter Drive on May 31, 1997, nearly one year after the first part of the starter system opened.

-The final change to the starter system came on December 18, 2000, when DART opened Cityplace station (now called Cityplace/Uptown station), the system's first subway station, in the tunnel between Pearl and Mockingbird Lane under the Tower at Cityplace skyscraper, providing access to the Tower as well as Cityplace West.
-It was the system's first in-fill stop.
+The final change to the starter system came on December 18, 2000, when DART opened Cityplace station, now called Cityplace/Uptown station and the system's first subway station, in the tunnel between Pearl and Mockingbird Lane under North Central Expressway and the Cityplace Tower skyscraper, providing access to the Tower as well as Cityplace West.
+It was the system's first infill stop.

 Commuter rail on the old Rock Island right-of-way began during the series of openings of the light rail starter system.
-On December 30, 1996, the opened the first segment as the South Irving Transit Center was connected to Union Station in downtown Dallas with a stop in the middle at Medical/Market Center Station.
-The agency had to lease rail cars due to a delay in the current stock until that March.
+On December 30, 1996, the opened its first segment, as the South Irving Transit Center was connected to Union Station in downtown Dallas with a stop in the middle at Medical/Market Center Station, near the University of Texas Southwestern Medical Center system.
+At the time, the agency leased rail cars due to a delay in the current stock until the following March.

 Passengers waiting at the Hampton Station.